OfficeChromatography/OC-Manager3/README.md

 ## Install
 The installation process is really simple.

-OC-Manager 3.0 works fine on a 'Raspberry Pi 4' with 4Gb ram memory and [Ubuntu 20.04](https://releases.ubuntu-mate.org/20.04/arm64/) installed on it.
+OC-Manager 3.0 works fine on a 'Raspberry Pi 4' with 4Gb RAM memory and [Ubuntu 20.04](https://releases.ubuntu-mate.org/20.04/arm64/) installed on it.
 During and after the development phase, we used Ubuntu 20.04 LTS, for which security updates are available until April 2025.
 The long-term service (LTS) can be extended by 5 years after registering at [Ubuntu](https://ubuntu.com/security/esm) and is free